 Tender cuts of beef, crisp broccoli all swirled around the most delicious sauce!
-All you need is 30 minutes.
+All you need is 30 minutes for this beef and broccoli recipe.
+We're skipping the frying, making this a skinny lower calorie dish.

 This skinny beef and broccoli noodles is a serious favorite at our house.
 Especially my husband.
 You just can't go wrong with the classics.